rzwck/d2l-id/chapter_linear-networks/linear-regression.md

 ### Fungsi Kerugian

-Before we start thinking about how to *fit* data with our model, we need to determine a measure of *fitness*.
-The *loss function* quantifies the distance between the *real* and *predicted* value of the target.
-The loss will usually be a non-negative number where smaller values are better and perfect predictions incur a loss of 0.
-The most popular loss function in regression problems is the squared error.
-When our prediction for an example $i$ is $\hat{y}^{(i)}$ and the corresponding true label is $y^{(i)}$, the squared error is given by:

 Sebelum kita mulai memikirkan tentang cara *menyesuaikan* (*fitting*) data dengan model kita, kita perlu menentukan ukuran *kesesuaian* (*fitness*).
 *Fungsi kerugian* menghitung jarak